wb2osz/aprsspec/README.md

 APRS12c.pdf is DRAFT c of version 1.2.  etc.

+A release version will drop the letter at the end.

 ## APRS Digipeater Algorithm ##

 Anyone wanting to understand how an APRS digipeater works faces a similar problem.
 There was not a good definition.
 It had to be pieced together from various places and reverse engineering poorly documented legacy 20th Century TNCs.
 As a result, we see inconsistent, and sometimes very wrong implementations.

 Here is my attempt to clear up the confusion.
+APRS-Digipeater-Algorithm.pdf

 ## APRS IGate Description ##